 In my PDF, How to Finally Stop Losing Your Temper, I’ll show you how to reflect on who you’re being, your habits and triggers, and what you can do when you feel that rush of anger rising within you.
 Join my newsletter and download your PDF below—at no cost to you.

-“My 5 year old son’s behavior has improved a lot and that’s all to us changing our parenting style thanks to all your great tips!
+“My son’s behavior has improved a lot and that’s all to us changing our parenting style thanks to all your great tips!
 The last few weekends have been stress free.
 There’s no more yelling because he’s not behaving, everything is so much easier.
 I really never considered how harsh parents tones can be.
 He’s also happier to play in his play room so I can concentrate on our 14 month old a little more.” -Samantha Headdon

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.

 I can’t remember how many times I complained to my husband, “He just threw a fit for no reason!”

 In the moment, it may seem like your toddler erupts out of nowhere.
 He might be perfectly fine, but will suddenly hit his brother on the head.
 Or he’d been in a good mood all day when he’ll throw a fit about getting in the car seat.

 Now I’ve learned that there’s no such thing as “for no reason.”
 There’s always a reason—sometimes it just takes a little digging to discover what it is.